 Mary Furlong was born in Dublin and spent her preschool days playing in her mother’s toy shop.
 She completed her foundation course in Limerick then transferred to NCAD and after working in fashion design changed direction and studied photography in IADT.
 She worked as a researcher and assistant to the director in the Gallery of Photography and as a photography tutor in Griffith College, Ringsend CDVEC and St. Peters College, Killester.

 Mary was Perry Ogden’s photo assistant and studio manager for nearly eleven years and the coordinator and tutor of the Ballymun Photography Club, a Dublin City Gallery The Hugh Lane educational outreach programme.

 From 1996 to 2012 Mary was the portrait photographer for the Alternative Miss Ireland, in 2004 these portraits were published in the book ‘Dancing at the Crossroads: Glamour Rooted in Despair’.
 A number of her Alternative Miss Ireland images are in the Irish Queer Archive at the National Library of Ireland.

 Her ongoing project The Red Ribbon was awarded a Meath County Council Community Heritage Grant and has been exhibited widely.
 In 2017 three photographs from this project won the Solstice Visual Arts Award and in 2019 Rua Red started their collection with two pieces from The Red Ribbon.
-Limerick City & County Council commissioned Mary to work with members of the Traveller community in Limerick collecting stories for the project.
+Limerick City & County Council commissioned Mary to work with members of the local Traveller community collecting stories for the project.
 Mary’s piece on pioneering aviator Lilian Bland was selected for The Billboard Project, part of the Creative Journeys public art program at Dublin Airport.